Last Updated: 7/12/22 | July 12th, 2022

 From sea to shining sea, the United States is home to a diverse landscape — both culturally and physically.
-Spending months traveling across its vast landscape gave me a deep appreciation for all my country has to offer.
+Spending months traveling across it gave me a deep appreciation for all my country has to offer.

-After traveling 13,000 miles across the continental United States this spring (and more, if you count my previous road trip in 2006), I wanted to share some of my favorite destinations in the United States with you.
-I’ve already talked about my favorite restaurants and lessons learned, so it only seems proper to end the road trip posts with my favorite 28 destinations – cities, parks, regions, you name it!
+After traveling across the continental United States as part of multiple cross-country road trips (you never really realize how big Texas is until you drive through it.
+Damn that state is big!), I wanted to share some of my favorite places in the United States with you.
+I’ve already talked about my favorite restaurants and lessons learned, so it only seems proper to give you a list of the best places to visit in the USA when you come and travel here!

 (Note: This list is based only on where I myself have been.
-There are a lot more incredibly breathtaking places — like Yosemite or Hawaii — I haven’t explored yet, which is why you don’t see them on this list!)
+There are a lot more incredibly breathtaking places I haven’t explored yet, which is why you don’t see them on this list!)

 Gritty, industrial, and a bit run down, Memphis appears like its best days are behind it, but don’t let the rough exterior fool you — the city is still home to some killer food and a vibrant blues music scene.
 Additionally, there’s Graceland (Elvis’s home) for fans of the King, a big waterfront for walking, and the phenomenal, detailed, and moving Museum of Civil Rights (it’s huge, so don’t rush it!).
 I enjoyed the city more than I expected and was disappointed when I had to leave.
 To use a cliché, it’s a hidden gem!

 New Orleans is a city with soul.
 It’s seen some hard times, but it lives on with a zest for life unmatched by most places.
-It has a rich and long history and is filled with scrumptious French-inspired Creole and Cajun food, live jazz music, street performers, and an appreciation for all the temptations of life.
+It has a rich and long history (don’t miss taking a haunted walking tour while you’re here) and is filled with scrumptious French-inspired Creole and Cajun food, live jazz music, street performers, and an appreciation for all the temptations of life.
 Life is lived well here in the Big Easy.
 You don’t come here to relax — you come here to indulge!
 In my opinion, New Orleans one of the most eclectic and vibrant cities in the United States.

-For more travel tips on New Orleans, check out this post on how to spend 4 days there.
+For more travel tips on traveling New Orleans, check out my suggested itinerary on how to spend 4 days there!

 Even though I visited when most of the park was still closed (it was too early in the year and there was still snow around), I was still stunned by the area: gorgeous snow-topped mountains rising high into the sky; a beautiful, still lake in which to admire those mountains and large glaciers; and hiking trails galore.
 It was the most mind-blowing place I saw on my trip, and I can understand why everyone raves about it.
 I can’t recommend a visit there enough.

 The mile-high city (not least because marijuana is legal there), Denver has a mix of outdoor ruggedness and big-city living.
-It has a huge craft beer scene, excellent restaurants (including, Sushi Sasa, one of my favorite sushi restaurants in the world), a large international airport with lots of connections, and proximity to the mountains (and the Republic of Boulder).
+It has a huge craft beer scene (be sure to take a beer tasting tour), excellent restaurants (including, Sushi Sasa, one of my favorite sushi restaurants in the world), a large international airport with lots of connections, and proximity to the mountains.
 It’s clean, and the locals are incredibly friendly.
 There are few cities in the US I want to live in, but I love Denver enough to say that it’s one of them.

 The city that never sleeps.
 ‘Nuff said.
 You can’t go wrong here.